Ben Purser: College and NBL

-He appeared in 10 home games for the Wildcats during his first season, scoring a total of 20 points.
-Highlights for Purser included scoring 6 points in 5½ minutes against the New Zealand Breakers on 23 December 2011, and being nominated for the NBL's Round 23 Play of the Week for his athletic three-point play in the final period against the Cairns Taipans on 11 March 2012.
-He was subsequently nominated for the NBL Rookie of the Year Award, with the nomination list including himself, the eventual winner Anatoly Bose, and four others.
-The Wildcats finished the regular season in second place with a 19–9 record and defeated the third-seeded Gold Coast Blaze 2–1 in the semi-finals, with Purser seeing game time in game three on 7 April 2012.
-The Wildcats went on to face the New Zealand Breakers in the NBL Grand Final series, where they were defeated 2–1.
+In the 2011–12 NBL season, Purser appeared in 10 games for the Wildcats, scoring a total of 20 points.
+Highlights for Purser included scoring 6 points in 5½ minutes against the New Zealand Breakers on 23 December 2011, and being nominated for the NBL's Round 23 Play of the Week for a three-point play against the Cairns Taipans on 11 March 2012.
+He was subsequently nominated for the NBL Rookie of the Year Award.
+The Wildcats reached the NBL Grand Final in 2012, where they lost 2–1 to the Breakers.